Fairness in Augmented Graph Learning: A Survey: Influence of Augmentation on Graph Learning

-Similarly, centralised training of GNNs is often limited by privacy concerns and regulatory restrictions, making federated learning (FL) an attractive alternative for distributed settings.
+Similarly, centralised training of GNNs is often limited by privacy concerns and regulatory restrictions, making FL an attractive alternative for distributed settings.
 However, FL introduces new fairness challenges.
 Biases present in local training data are readily transferred to local GNN models and are further propagated and amplified in the global model during aggregation.
 Recent studies have shown that even under centralised training, GNNs can produce unfair predictions and exhibit discriminatory behaviour~\cite{cui2023equipping}.
 In a federated learning framework, this issue becomes more pronounced, as biases from multiple local models compound during global aggregation, resulting in significant fairness concerns.

-These examples demonstrate that certain machine learning techniques used in graph learning, particularly those involving structural modifications or distributed training, can exacerbate fairness issues.
-Addressing these challenges is essential for ensuring equitable outcomes in GL-ML.
+These examples demonstrate that certain ML techniques used in graph learning, particularly those involving structural modifications or distributed training, can exacerbate fairness issues.
+Addressing these challenges is essential for ensuring equitable outcomes in AGL.